Iterated-logarithm laws for convex hulls of random walks with drift: A zero--one law for walks with drift

 Define $\cH_\infty := \cup_{n \in \ZP} \cH_n = \hull \{ S_0, S_1, S_2, \ldots \}$.
 The event $\{ \cH_\infty = \R^d \}$, that the convex hull asymptotically fills out all of space, has probability $0$ or $1$ as a consequence of the Hewitt--Savage zero--one law (see~\cite[p.~335]{lhw}).
 Theorem~3.1 of~\cite[p.~7]{mcrw} provides a zero--one law for tail events associated with $\cH_0, \cH_1, \ldots$ in the case where $\Pr ( \cH_\infty = \R^d ) =1$; this follows from a Hewitt--Savage argument based on the fact that for every $k \in \N$ the initial trajectory $S_0, \ldots, S_k$ is eventually enclosed in $\cH_n$ for all $n$ large enough, with probability~1.
 In the case with $\Exp \| Z \| < \infty$, one has either $\Pr ( \cH_\infty = \R^d ) = 1$ if $\mu = \0$ (Corollary~9.4 in~\cite{lhw}), or $\Pr ( \cH_\infty = \R^d ) = 0$ if $\mu \neq \0$ (Proposition~4.2 and Theorem~9.2 in~\cite{lhw}).
 In particular, in the case where~$\mu \neq \0$, the zero--one law of~\cite{mcrw} does not apply; see~\cite[\S 9]{lhw} for some further remarks.

 The purpose of this section is to provide a zero--one law that can be applied when~$\mu \neq \0$.
-In this case, one cannot hope for a zero--one law that applies to \emph{all} tail events of the type studied in~\cite{mcrw} (see Remark~\ref{rem:counterexample} below), but we give a result that applies to a large class of functionals.
+In this case, one cannot hope for a zero--one law that applies to \emph{all} tail events of the type studied in~\cite{mcrw}, because in the case $\mu \neq \0$, initial steps of the walk are rather likely to remain as vertices of the convex hull for all time, and hence retain influence on values of functionals (see Remark~\ref{rem:counterexample} below for one such example).
+Our zero--one law will be stated for functionals acting on $\fCdo$, which we call \emph{macroscopic} (Definition~\ref{def:macroscopic} below), having the property that, roughly speaking, changes to the convex set around the origin have relatively negligible influence on the values of the functional when it is sufficiently large; hence the influence of the initial points is lost.